MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2025-01-26-smb-signing-windows-server-2025.md

 Legend:

-✅ SMB signing is required.
+✅ SMB signing is&nbsp;required.

-❌ SMB signing is not required.
+❌ SMB signing is&nbsp;not required.

-❌* SMB signing is only mandated when connecting to `SYSVOL` and `NETLOGON` shares that contain Group Policy Objects (GPOs) and logon scripts.
+❌* SMB signing is&nbsp;only mandated when&nbsp;connecting to&nbsp;`SYSVOL` and&nbsp;`NETLOGON` shares
+that contain Group Policy Objects (GPOs) and&nbsp;logon scripts.